Vivre sa vie: Reception

 The film was the fourth most popular movie at the French box office in its year of release.
 It won the Grand Jury Prize at the 1962 Venice Film Festival.

 Critical response

-Author and cultural critic Susan Sontag described it as "a perfect film" and "one of the most extraordinary, beautiful, and original works of art that I know of."
-In his essay on the film in the book The Great Movies, Roger Ebert wrote, "The effect of the film is astonishing.
+Author and cultural critic Susan Sontag described Vivre sa vie as "a perfect film" and "one of the most extraordinary, beautiful, and original works of art that I know of."
+Her 1966 book Against Interpretation includes an essay on the film.
+In his essay on the film included the book The Great Movies, Roger Ebert wrote, "The effect of the film is astonishing.
 It is clear, astringent, unsentimental, abrupt."

 Stanley Kauffmann of The New Republic described Vivre sa vie as "empty and pretentious".

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 34 reviews, with an average rating of 8.1/10.
 The website's critics consensus reads, "Anna Karina's arresting performance provides a humanizing anchor to Jean-Luc Godard's stylistically explosive portrait of a prostitute."